Google SEO: How to Rank Number One on Google

-Like many other factors of Google SEO, the page of your website affects your rank and your user experience.
-That’s why it’s critical that your team monitors the speed of website and webpages across devices, from desktop to mobile.
+Like many other factors of Google search engine optimization, the page of your website affects your rank and your user experience.
+That’s why it’s critical that your team monitors the speed of website and pages across devices, from desktop to mobile.
 That way you can respond and remedy speed issues fast.

 Improve the speed of your webpages with the following strategies:

 - Compress images: If you’ve uploaded your images without compressing them, you’re slowing down your website.
-Use a tool like io to decrease your image size — without lowering your image quality.
+Use a tool like kraken.io to decrease your image size — without lowering your image quality.